cyclaero/void-zones-tools/README.md

    `root` login on your Androids, iPhones and/or iPads.

-### How does this compare to Browser plugins?
+### How does this compare to Browser Plugins?

 1. Browser plugins are destined to one piece of software and not to the whole machine.
-   Void zone are active for the whole machine or if deployed on a gateway, even for thousands of clients, even for those (Android) which don't allow ad-blocking plugins.
+   Void zones are active for the whole machine or in the case of a gateway, for any number of clients, and even for those (Android) which don't allow ad-blocking plugins.

-2. Browser plugins are active filters, that means beside the advertised behaviour, they are able to do something in the background.
+2. Browser plugins are active filters, that means, beside the advertised behaviour, they are able to do something in the background.
 This is a matter of trust, which may sometimes miserably trapped -- see the WoT incident.
 Void zones are passive.
 The actual filtering is done by the DNS resolver, here *Unbound*, which is much less likely of doing